With summer coming to an end in Monroe, now is an ideal time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

 Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s moldy, you can sanitize it by pouring watered-down bleach through the tube to sanitize the line.
-Or you can buy a new tube.
+If it’s moldy, you can sanitize it by pouring diluted bleach through the tube to clean the line.
+Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Lanz Furnace and Fireplace can make your system more efficient and help it last longer.
-We also provide practical service agreements, so you won’t forget to plan your routine maintenance!
+Annual air conditioner maintenance from Lanz Furnace and Fireplace can make your equipment more efficient and help it last longer.
+We also offer convenient service agreements, so you won’t forget to schedule your routine tune-up!